BeyondIRR/sample-assignment/README.md

 5. **Version Control:** Use Git to track changes of your code.
 Please keep in mind that your code submission should demonstrate regular and incremental commits with meaningful messages and strictly avoid to commit your entire codebase in one go.
 This is crucial for us to evaluate your progress and development approach.

-6. **Deadline**: Please submit your assignment by **11:59 PM on August 18, 2024**.
+6. **Deadline**: Please submit your assignment by **11:59 PM on December 15, 2025**.
 No commits made after this timestamp will be considered for the evaluation.

 ## Assignment Challenges